Kuninoto/42_ft_transcendence/README.md

 3- Navigate to _lvl_6_ft_transcendence_

     cd 42_ft_transcendence/lvl_6_ft_transcendence
-4- Write a .env file like the one on srcs/.env.example to use your very own configurations
+4- Write a .env file on ./backend and ./frontend like the .env.example to use your very own configurations

 ###  Subject (v12.1): [ft_transcendence en_subject](./extras/en.subject_ft_transcendence.pdf)